GSA-TTS/identity-idva-docs/_pages/faqs.md

 - a mobile phone with a camera feature;
 - a phone plan associated with your name (it cannot be a virtual phone number like Google Voice, VOIP, etc.);
 - a valid government-issued <a href="{{site.baseurl}}/faqs/#what-is-a-valid-id" class="usa-link">identity document</a>; and
-- your Social Security Number (SSN)
+- your Social Security Number (SSN).

 ### What if I don’t have a government issued identification document (ID)?
 The systems and methods for remote identity proofing require an ID so without one you will not be able to participate.